ajbrookhouse/WSU_PlantBio_ML/Instructions/quickstart.md

 To created a single file image stack from seperate images:

-- Open the program and click on the "Image Tools" tab on the upper right side of the program.
+- [ ] Open the program and click on the "Image Tools" tab on the upper right side of the program.
-- Click on the triangle button where it says "Folder Of Images:".
+- [ ] Click on the button where it says "Folder Of Images:".
-- A folder selection dialog should come up.
-Navigate to ExampleData/Seperated_Images, and then click open in the bottom right of the dialog.
+- [ ] A folder selection dialog should come up.
+Navigate to "ExampleData/Seperated_Images", and then click open in the bottom right of the dialog.
 Make sure this path is now what is shown in the text box labeled "Folder of Images:".
+- [ ] Click the button that says "Choose Output File"
+- [ ] A file creation dialog should pop up.
+Navigate to "ExampleData/Seperated_Images", and give it the filename "ExampleData/combinedTrainingImages" in the input box labelled "File name:" .
+Click save in the bottom right hand corner of the dialog.
-- Click the button that says "Combine Images Into Stack", and the program will combine the images in the folder you selected into one stack, and save it in the same folder as "_combined.tif".
-Feel free to move and/or rename "_combined.tif" to wherever you want on your computer, as you see later, this tool just combines images and places them here as "_combined.tif".
-When it comes time to do training or labelling, you will select this file, so name it something meaningful and move it when doing your own images.
-The combined .tif stacks are already in ExampleData, so no need to rename for the tutorial.
+- [ ] Click the button that says "Combine Images Into Stack", and the program will combine the images in the folder you selected into one stack, and save it under the filename you chose on the output filename step.
+- [ ] Repeat the previous steps in this section, but with the "ExampleData/Seperated_Labels" folder as input, and "ExampleData/combinedTrainingLabels" as the output name

 ## Training

 Next step, training.
 To show the training window, click the "Train" tab on the toolbar on top.
+This is the first window that pops up when you open the program.

 The window should look like this:

 ![Train Window](https://github.com/ajbrookhouse/WSU_PlantBio_ML/blob/main/screenshots/trainScreenshot.png)

-- Where it says "Image Stack (.tif)" on the top, click the triangle button and select "ExampleData/train.tif"
+- [ ] Where it says "Image Stack (.tif or .h5)" near the top, click the 'Open File' button, and select "ExampleData/train.tif"
-- Where it says "Labels" on the top, click the triangle button and select "ExampleData/label.tif"
+- [ ] Where it says "Labels (.tif or .h5)" near the top, click the triangle button and select "ExampleData/label.tif"
-- Next, click the box below labels where it says something.yaml (probably "default.yaml").
-Select "MitoEM-R-BC.yaml".
+- [ ] Next, click the box labelled "Training Config:", select "Instance.yaml".
+- [ ] For the boxes lebelled X, Y, and Z nm/pixel, type 20 for each of them.
-- In the text box labeled "Name:", type in "Tutorial Network"
+- [ ] In the text box labeled "Name:", type in "Tutorial_Network"
-- Next click the train button near the bottom.
+- [ ] Next click the train button near the bottom.
 Output should start appearing in the text box on the bottom.
 This process can take a long time.
-Using the default settings, it should take near one day to complete.
+Using the default settings, it should take near one day to complete (this is very variable depending on the computer being used and teh number of iterations and samples per batch being used).
 While it is working, it should keep printing out lines starting with "[Iteration number]".
 You know the training is complete when you get the line "Rank: None.
 Device: cuda.
 Process is finished!"

 ## Automatic Labelling